Mumbai CSMT–Hingoli Deccan Jan Shatabdi Express

 The Mumbai CSMT–Hingoli Deccan Jan Shatabdi is a day train (as it returns to the station of origin on the same day).
-It connects the historical city of Aurangabad to the state capital Mumbai though the actual origination station was extended to Jalna in August 2015 and later extended to Hingoli Deccan.
-The Jan Shatabdi Express is the fastest and most comfortable train option from Aurangabad to Mumbai after Jalna-Mumbai CSMT Vande Bharat Express.
+It connects the historical District of Marathwada Hingoli to the state capital Mumbai.
+The actual origination station was extended to Jalna in August 2015 and later extended to Hingoli Deccan.
+The Jan Shatabdi Express is the fastest and most comfortable train option from Hingoli to Mumbai.
+It also helps connect other districts in Marathwada, like Hingoli ,Parbhani, Jalna, Chhatrapati Sambhaji Nagar, to the State Capital, Mumbai.
+It is the only Janshatabdi in Marathwada and the longest-distance-covering Janshatabdi train in India.

 Etymology

 The name 'Jan' means people in Sanskrit language (and hence in many other Indian languages), hence this version of Shatabdi is meant for the ordinary people.
-Jan Shatabdi is an inter-city superfast train connecting major metropolitan cities, at low price.
+Jan Shatabdi is an inter-city superfast train connecting major metropolitan cities, at a low price.
 This train can be considered a 'down-scale' version of Shatabdi trains.